Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 If you wish to contribute to this porject, please do the following:
-Login into Github
+Login into Github.com.
-Click on my repository
+Click on my repository.
-Go to the button "Download" and click it
+Go to the "Download" icon and click.
-Click on either "Open in Desktop" or "Download ZIP"
+Click on either "Open in Desktop" or "Download ZIP".

 Resources used: